SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 > This is an implementation detail, as a regular scripter you may ignore this!
 >
 > Please hash the compressed and encrypted bytecode, do not decrypt and decompress bytecode and then hash it, you will fail our tests!
+> Additionally, this will ensure compability between executors who do practice sUNC.

 Returns a `SHA384` hash of the script bytecode encoded in base64.
 This function should work with all classes that inherit from `BaseScript`.
 ```luau